onomondo/onomondo-eim/README.md

 * See also: https://www.erlang.org/doc/man/erl.html
 * mnesia dir: configure the location of the mnesia database.
 The default setting will store the database in `./_rel/onomondo_eim_release/db`.
+* kernel logger_level: configure the log level.
+The default setting will be `notice`.
+For lab testing the log level may be set to `info` for moderate verbosity and `debug` for increased verbosity (includes all message contents).

 REST API
 --------